Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Structures of

-Therefore in the recursion \eqref{rec-G}, the term $\tilde d^2 G_{k-1}$ corresponds to adding two boxes to all Young diagrams corresponding to partitions of $2(k-1)$ via the above rule; and the term $\tilde d G_{r-1}\cdot \tilde d G_{k-r}$ is to add a box to a Young diagram corresponding to a partition of $2(r-1)$, and add another box to a Young diagram corresponding to partitions of $2(k-r)$, then put the one of the resulting diagrams underneath the other to obtain a new diagram and switch the rows if necessary to get a new Young diagram.
+Therefore in the recursion \eqref{rec-G-2}, the term $d_V^2 G_{k-1}$ corresponds to adding two boxes to all Young diagrams corresponding to partitions of $2(k-1)$ via the above rule; and the term $d_V G_{r-1}\cdot d_V G_{k-r}$ is to add a box to a Young diagram corresponding to a partition of $2(r-1)$, and add another box to a Young diagram corresponding to a partition of $2(k-r)$, and then put one of the resulting diagrams underneath the other and switch the rows if necessary to get a new Young diagram.